 Valued currently at more than $800 million, it is the single most expensive painting in the world.
 It is also the most copied painting, with fake Mona Lisa images adorning walls of homes and offices around the world.

 The original Mona Lisa is owned by the Government of France.

 There’re several other paintings that fetched more than $100 million at various auctions around the world.
-This list of 10 paintings top the charts with their prices.
-Interestingly, these paintings can be sold by their owners or loaned for public display to museums.
+This list of 10 paintings tops the charts with their prices.
+Interestingly, these paintings can be sold by their owners or loaned for public display in museums.
 Only the Mona Lisa can’t be sold since it’s a state property.

 According to the Guinness World Records, the most expensive painting ever sold is Leonardo da Vinci's Salvator Mundi, which was purchased for $450.3 million in November 2017.

 What are the top 5 most expensive paintings in the world?